percona/everest-doc/docs/use/createBackups/CreateOnDemand.md

-# Create on-demand and scheduled backups
+# On-demand and scheduled backups

 Initiate an immediate backup for hands-on control, or schedule one if you prefer the automated reliability of scheduled backups.

-## Create an on-demand backup
+## Create on-demand backups

-On demand backups give you immediate control over when and what data to back up.
-One time backups can be particularly useful when you need to safeguard critical information before making significant changes to your database.
+On-demand backups give you immediate control over when and what data to back up.
+One-time backups can be particularly useful when you need to safeguard critical information before making significant changes to your database.

 To create a backup now:
 {.power-number}

 1. Go to <i class="uil uil-cog"></i>  **Settings > Backup Storages** and check that you have an available AWS S3-compatible location for storing backups.
 Otherwise, [create a backup location](../use/CreateBackup.md) so Everest can store backup artifacts for the database.
 2. Go to the <i class="uil uil-database"></i> **Databases** view and select the database which you want to back up.
 3. Click **Create backup > Now**.
 4. In the **Create Backup** pop-up, change the default backup name if required, select an available backup location, and then click **Create**.